-Head To Head Comparison Between C++ vs Go (Infographics)
+Head To Head Comparison Between C++ and Go (Infographics)

 Below is the top 9 difference between C++ vs Go

-- C++ is a middle-level language which is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS etc., whereas Go programming language is often called as Golang which is having procedural, object-oriented, concurrent and multi-paradigm features etc.
+- C++ is a middle-level language that is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS, etc., whereas Go programming language is often called Golang, which is having procedural, object-oriented, concurrent and multi-paradigm features, etc.

-- C++ supports portability which has ANSI (American National Standards Institute) standard which is being supported by the major C++ IDE manufacturers whereas Go has different data types such as Boolean, String, Numeric, Derived etc.
+- C++ supports portability which has ANSI (American National Standards Institute) standard, which the major C++ IDE manufacturers are supporting, whereas Go has different data types such as Boolean, String, Numeric, Derived, etc.

-- C++ supports Files and Streams, Exception Handling, Dynamic memory, Namespaces, Templates, Pre-processors, and Multi-threading etc., whereas Go supports inbuilt concurrency feature with channels and lightweight processes.
+- C++ supports Files and Streams, Exception Handling, Dynamic memory, Namespaces, Templates, Pre-processors, and Multi-threading, etc., whereas Go supports an inbuilt concurrency feature with channels and lightweight processes.

-- In C++, operator overloading is supported and is more portable and simple whereas Go programming language does not support operator overloading as it will increase complexity and the same can be implemented over structures to avoid complexity by using pointer receivers.
+- In C++, operator overloading is supported and is more portable and simple, whereas the Go programming language does not support operator overloading as it will increase complexity, and the same can be implemented over structures to avoid complexity by using pointer receivers.

-- In C++, the memory is allocated during a runtime at the heap of the objects whereas Go programming language has memory allocations over Heap, Stack, and Data Segments and also uses garbage collection that in turn improves the performance of the programs or applications.
+- In C++, the memory is allocated during runtime at the heap of the objects, whereas Go programming language has memory allocations over Heap, Stack, and Data Segments and also uses garbage collection that in turn improves the performance of the programs or applications.

-- In C++, class objects are declared normally and are similar to that of general object-oriented programming languages whereas Go has struct types rather than classes for creating and managing data in objects and has access modifiers to control the access to and from objects and its’ attributes.
+- In C++, class objects are declared normally.
+They are similar to that of general object-oriented programming languages.
+In contrast, Go has struct types rather than classes for creating and managing data in objects and has access modifiers to control the access to and from objects and its’ attributes.

-- In C++, the Standard Library contains two parts which are Standard Function Library and Object-Oriented Class Library whereas Go does have any feature like object but it just checks the data type of structure defined called as ‘struct’.
+- In C++, the Standard Library contains two parts which are Standard Function Library and Object-Oriented Class Library, whereas Go does have any feature like an object, but it just checks the data type of structure defined called ‘struct’.